Five Invasive Plants You Should Never Grow

-It was introduced to the U.S. in 1876 by the Japanese at the Centennial Exposition.
-It's large leaves and sweet-smelling blooms attracted American gardeners, who adopted the plant as an ornamental.
-It was promoted as forage for animals, and plants were sold through the mail.
+Introduced to the United States in 1876 by the Japanese at the Centennial Exposition. it's large leaves and sweet-smelling blooms attracted American gardeners.
+They adopted the plant as an ornamental.
+It was also promoted as forage for animals, and plants were sold through the mail.

-It can grow up to sixty feet a year, and eventually kills trees by blocking the sunlight.
-Many herbicides seem to have little effect, and those that do need application over several years to be effective.
+Kudzu can grow up to sixty feet a year, and eventually kills trees by blocking the sunlight.
+Many herbicides seem to have little effect and those that do need application over several years to be effective.

-Kudzu is a perennial, so grows for many years, producing seeds as well as rooting where the nodes contact the soil.
+Kudzu is a perennial, so grows for many years.
+It spreads by producing seeds as well as rooting where the nodes contact the soil.
 The roots can grow to a depth of three feet, and be several inches in diameter.

 Scotch broom is native to the Mediterranean areas of Europe.
 It was intentionally introduced into the farm of Walter Grant in 1850, on Vancouver Island.

-Ivy can be a good addition to a garden or landscape, as long as it is kept under control.
-It is a vigorous vine, growing both along the ground and vertically.
-However, when it escapes to forested or uncultivated areas, it can climb trees, searching for more sun.
+Ivy can be a useful addition to a garden or landscape - as long as it is kept under control.
+It is a vigorous vine, growing both along the ground and climbing vertically.
+However, when it escapes to forested or uncultivated areas, it will climb trees, searching for more sun.

-Ivy kills the support tree's branches by blocking sun from the tree's leaves.
-The host tree will often die completely from this continual agression and weakening.
-The added weight of the vines makes the infested tree more likely to blow down during storms or with heavy snowfalls.
+Ivy kills the support tree's branches by blocking sunlight from the tree's leaves.
+The host tree will often die completely from this continual aggression and weakening.
+In addition, the added weight of the vines makes the infested and often dead tree more likely to blow down during storms or with heavy snowfalls.